-The Upper Nysa Nysa - Králiky Graben (Figs. 2 and 17) is a distinctive tectonic and topographic, fault-bounded feature of approximate N-S trend, c.
-45 km long and from 3 to 12 km wide, merging to the north with the Intra-Sudetic Synclinorium.
-It is composed of shallow marine sedimentary rocks, including a time span from the early Cenomanian, through Turonian to Coniacian and Santonian (e.g. Don and Don, 1960; Jerzykiewicz, 1970, 1971; Radwański, 1975; Don and Gotowała, 2008; Badura and Rauch, 2014), downthrown with respect to the medium-grade metamorphic rocks of the Orlica-Śnieżnik Massif of the graben's shoulders.
+The Upper Nysa Nysa - Králiky Graben (Fig. 16) is a distinctive tectonic and topographic, fault-bounded feature of nearly N-S trend, c.45 km long and from 3 to 12 km wide, merging to the north with the Intra-Sudetic Synclinorium, and filled with shallow marine sedimentary rocks, including a time span from the early Cenomanian, through Turonian to Coniacian and Santonian (e.g. Don and Don, 1960; Jerzykiewicz, 1970, 1971; Radwański, 1975; Don and Gotowała, 2008; Badura and Rauch, 2014).
 Most of the earlier authors (except Jerzykiewicz, 1970, 1971; Radwański, 1975 and Oberc 1972) explained the origin of the Upper Nysa - Králiky Graben as a result of a Late Cretaceous rifting modified later by Cenozoic subsidence (e.g. Don and Don, 1960; Don, 1996; Wojewoda, 1997; Don and Gotowała, 2008).
-The early rifting was inferred to have occurred on stratigraphic and sedimentological premises - not convincing in our opinion, as they ignored the striking resemblance of the Cretaceous stratigraphic columns from within the graben and from its shoulders (Don and Gotowała, 2008; except for the columns' upper parts - see below) and the probable absence of fault-controlled coarse-grained deposits along the graben's edges.
-The assumed rifting was most often explained as due to compression- or, on the contrary, extension-driven updoming of the Orlica-Śnieżnik Massif during the Cretaceous or, still, by pull-apart graben formation due to strike-slip displacements on NW-SE trending structural discontinuities in the crystalline basement.
+The early rifting was inferred to have occurred on stratigraphic and sedimentological premises - not convincing in our opinion - and most often explained as due to compression- or extension-driven updoming of the Orlica-Śnieżnik Massif during the Cretaceous or, still, by pull-apart graben formation due to strike-slip displacements on NW-SE trending structural discontinuities in the crystalline basement.
 In contrast, we, in this paper, interpret the mostly N-S trending Upper Nysa - Králiky Graben to represent a Late Cenozoic feature, whose boundary faults cut out and downthrown a strip of the Cretaceous (Cenomanian, Turonian, Coniacian through to Santonian) shallow marine succession previously much more widespread over the area.
 The Cretaceous is now preserved within the graben due to its being downthrown against the uplifted crystalline basement around.
-The uniqueness of the Cretaceous deposits in the Upper Nysa - Králiky Graben consists only in the preservation of the thick Coniacian to Santonian succession, absent from the uplifted areas nearby (Don and Gotowała, 2008) from where it must have elearly been eroded.
-The Upper Nysa - Králiky Graben is imposed on and cuts across earlier, Late Cretaceous - Early Palaeogene, tectonic structures of stable NW-SE strike, which are in most places oblique to and cross-cut by the graben's boundaries (Fig. 17).
+The uniqueness of the Cretaceous deposits in the Upper Nysa - Králiky Graben consists only in the preservation of the thick Coniacian to Santonian succession, absent from the uplifted areas nearby, from where it must have clearly been eroded.
+The Upper Nysa - Králiky Graben is imposed on and cuts across earlier, Late Cretaceous -Early Palaeogene, tectonic structures of stable NW-SE strike, which are in most places oblique to and cross-cut by the graben's boundaries (Fig. 16).
 These structures are represented by differentially dip-slip displaced fault blocks, often bounded by reverse faults, and by gentle folds (Badura & Rauch, 2014; Don and Gotowała, 2008).